siyu6974/QuickLook.Plugin.FitsViewer/README.md

 5. Restart QuickLook (find the icon on the system tray, right-click Quit, and relaunch) / or just restart your PC
 6. Enjoy, try hit the space key on a FITS file

+You can also find the mac version [here](https://apps.apple.com/us/app/quickfits/id1551075981?mt=12)

 ## Known issues
 The plugin will crash if
 - the file path contains non ASCII characters (wstring on Windows is a pain)